Meet the Board

 The Board consists of people who offer significant experience and expertise from a range of business sectors.
 The Board meet regularly to monitor performance, decide policy and provide strategic direction for our work.
 You can find out more about our Board Members and their responsibilities below.

-John lives in Stockport and was elected to the Board in August 2013.
-John worked for KPMG for 33 years, the last 21 of which as an Audit Partner/Director responsible for a wide range of Audit clients.
-Since leaving KPMG in December 2010 he has become non-Executive Director at Stockport NHS Foundation Trust, where he chairs the Audit Committee, Chair of the Council of the Central Finance Board of the Methodist Church and a partner in McKellans Outsourcing LLP.
-John is a Non Executive Director and Chair at the Chorley Building Society.
+John lives in Stockport and was first elected to the Board in August 2013.
+John worked for KPMG for 33 years, the last 21 of which as an audit partner/director responsible for a wide range of clients.
+Since leaving KPMG in December 2010, he has become non-executive director at Stockport NHS Foundation Trust, where he chairs the audit committee, is chair of the council of the central finance board of the Methodist Church and a partner in McKellans Outsourcing LLP.

 Brian is a Chartered Fellow of the Institute of Personnel and Development (CIPD).